Put Together A Yard Sale to Declutter & Organize Your Home

-Where to Start
+Where To Start

+- Next stop – the garage.
 Have you been placing boxes of stuff out there that you don’t know what to do with?
-Perhaps you ought to go through the boxes and do a quick sort to get rid of the items you can live without.
+An upcoming yard sale is a great time to go through the boxes and do a quick sort to get rid of the items you can live without.

+- Next, getting ready– A yard sale has almost no cost to it, just a bit of labor.
+Launder all clothing and make sure you wash any household items or knick-knacks.
+If you want to sell your items quickly, plus get top dollar for your back to school purchases, avoid displaying broken or dusty objects.
 You might want to pay a few dollars for stick-on pricing tags or group items by price in different tables.
-If not, use a roll of masking tape to write your prices and place on the objects to be sold.
+If not, use a roll of masking tape to write the prices and place on the objects to be sold.

-Getting the Word Out
+Getting The Word Out

 If you advertise your yard sale in the local newspaper, you’ll most likely pay a small fee.
 Advertising can pay off, though, as avid “yard-sale shoppers” devote their weekends to driving from yard sale to yard sale advertised in the newspaper.
 Put it on Craigslist, too.

 1. Do a walk-through of your home and list items you want to sell.
 Bring a laundry basket or bags to help you start collecting.